kbss-cvut/termit-web/_pages/documentation.markdown

 ---
 <!-- # Documentation -->

-In this section, the documentation of individual features of the system TermIt will gradually appear, sorted alphabetically.
+In this section, the documentation of individual features of TermIt will gradually appear, sorted alphabetically.

 <!-- V této sekci se postupně objeví dokumentace jednotlivých featur systému TermIt, seřazené podle abecedy. -->
 <!-- filter only posts with category 'Documentation' and sort alphabeticaly by title-->